longlife52/project_final3_long_lisa/README.md

 This is an easy to follow resource from W3.org on [centering things.](https://www.w3.org/Style/Examples/007/center.en.html)

-Here's a wonderful [ghost-button tutorial](http://sixrevisions.com/css/ghost-buttons/) like the one the menu.html page.
+Here's a wonderful [ghost-button tutorial](http://sixrevisions.com/css/ghost-buttons/) like the one on the menu.html page.

+The custom JavaScript code appears on the menu.html page near the bottom.
+On page load, an ad box appears.
+The user may click it off.
+I referred to [this tutorial](https://www.w3schools.com/howto/howto_css_modals.asp).
+As well, I also followed a tutorial in a book called Javascript by Tom Negrino and Dori Smith.

+For the custom jQuery code, I [referred to this article](https://www.w3schools.com/jquery/jquery_dom_add.asp) on using after().
+As well, for a quick refresher, I reviewed [this article](https://www.w3schools.com/jquery/jquery_events.asp) on jQuery events.

 ## Deductions
 I have reviewed the list of deductions for this project and in the syllabus.